syl22-00/pocketsphinx.js/README.md

 ## 2.b Compilation with custom models and dictionary

-The compilation process packages the acoustic models inside the resulting JavaScript file and also, possibly, language models and dictionary files.
+The compilation process can package the acoustic models inside the resulting JavaScript file and also, possibly, language models and dictionary files.
+It can also produce a JavaScript file that does not include these files, and load their content using separate files.
+The later being necessary if the files are large.
 If you would like to package your own models, you should specify where they are when running `cmake`.
 For that, place all models you want to package inside a base folder and specify the files or sub-folders you want to include.

+### i.
+Embedding the files into one large JavaScript file

 For instance, to package acoustic models, place them inside a `HMM_BASE` folder.
 Each model being in its own folder inside `HMM_BASE`: